telerik/document-processing-docs/getting-started/Installation/nuget-packages.md

 If your workflow relies on NuGet for package management, you can take advantage of the packages that we describe in this article.
 There is no need to download and install the Document Processing libraries by using other methods.

-> The improved Telerik NuGet v3 is now available for beta testing at https://nuget.telerik.com/v3/index.json.
+> The improved Telerik NuGet v3 is now available at https://nuget.telerik.com/v3/index.json.
 The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
-You are welcome to try it.
+The old https://nuget.telerik.com/nuget server will be deprecated and we encourage our clients to switch to the v3 API and use https://nuget.telerik.com/v3/index.json to access it.

 #### This article contains the following sections: